ERADICATE HUMAN TRAFFICKING

 Established in 2015, Willow has made unparalleled headway in the fight against human trafficking and has become the preeminent advocate for prevention and restorative care throughout Sub-Saharan Africa.

-Kelsey Morgan is the founder and executive director of Willow International.
-She lived in Uganda from 2010 to 2013 where she led an anti-trafficking organization and designed and implemented aftercare programs for survivors of human trafficking.
+Kelsey is the Founder and Executive Director of Willow International, which works to stop human trafficking and provide lifesaving services to survivors.
+She lived in East Africa from 2010-2013 where she designed and implemented aftercare programs for survivors of trafficking.